Rekindling Europe's repackaged debt market will take years

 Medcraft said a revived market would be based on simple, transparent and consistent products, a goal that has proved elusive in the past due to the lack of common approach to how the quality of assets underpinning ABS are assessed.

-Anna Bak, securitization manager at the Association for Financial Markets in Europe (AFME), a banking trade body, said a comeback in Europe won't happen overnight despite the ECB push.
+Anna Bak, securitisation manager at the Association for Financial Markets in Europe (AFME), a banking trade body, said a comeback in Europe won't happen overnight despite the ECB push.

 Industry efforts to introduce a "quality label" on ABS has floundered with lawyers saying this was because regulators did not agree to cut capital charges on this segment.